pgomez-r/inception/guide/09_DOCKER_WORDPRESS.md

     sed -i "s|;listen.group = nobody|listen.group = nobody|ig" /etc/php${PHP_VERSION}/php-fpm.d/www.conf
 ```

-Next, we need to download wordpress and unzip it along the path /var/www/.
+We need to download wordpress and unzip it along the path /var/www/html.
 For convenience, we will make this a working path with the `WORKDIR` dockerfile commmand.
 After assigning a working directory, we download the latest version of wordpress with wget, unzipp it, and delete all the source files.

-Next, we will copy and execute our configuration script, which will create the file `wp-config.php` and fill it with our desired cofiguration, as well as getting the information about or mariadb database.
-We will delete this script once finished and give full permissions to the wp-conten folder so that our CMS can download themes, plugins, save images and other files.
+Then we will copy and execute our configuration script, which will create the file `wp-config.php` and fill it with our desired cofiguration, as well as getting the information about or mariadb database.
+We will delete this script once finished and give full permissions to the wp-content folder so that our CMS can download themes, plugins, save images and other files.

 Then, we do the same with another script, this one will automate the installation of WordPress and will setup the necessary services.
 This time we will only copy to the script to the desired folder in the image container, as *this script needs to be executed at run-time, not build-time(!)*